Rexfont/svgJson/README.md

 ```
 /**
  * @param {string/file} input : the path to file or string as data
- * @param {boolean} outputFormat: the version of outputed data : svg, json
+ * @param {string} outputFormat: the version of outputed data : svg, json
  * @param {string} filename: the name of file the data should be written on
  * @param {boolean} unify: Whether the SVG specific tags should be all converted to PATH or not
  */